Si1314/AST2XML/README.md

 ###Function declaration

-Takes in consideration the return type, line, parameters and the body of the function declaration.
+Takes into account the return type, line, parameters and the body of the function declaration.

         int foo(int a,int b, ... ){
             ...